skuram13/AnnalectPySparkProject/Readme.md

 make submit app=united_kingdom.py
 make submit app=most_exported_grade.py
 ```
-Note : For this assignment running with 1 master and 1 worker node in spark cluster
+For this assignment running with 1 master and 1 worker node in spark cluster.
+Just for the ease of understanding has seperated 3 questions into 3 apps(.py files), could be done in a single application as well!

 ## Web UIs
 master node :